hujun-open/myflags/README.md

 ## Positional Argument
 Positional arguments are the struct field with "noun" tag, the value of the tag is the postional index, start from 1. positional argument only get parsed with a command, which means in case of root command positional argument only get parsed when filler is created with `WithRootMethod`.

+## Shell Completion
+A shell completion script generation command `completion` could be included via `WithShellCompletionCMD()`. which is the default [cobra shell completion](https://github.com/spf13/cobra/blob/main/site/content/completions/_index.md) command.

+there are two options on how to complete a flag or postional argument

+- use `choice` tag to specify a list of comma sperated values
+- use `complete` tag to specify a completion metho with type of [`cobra.CompletionFunc`](https://pkg.go.dev/github.com/spf13/cobra#CompletionFunc)

+both tags can't be used at the same time for a given flag or argument.

 ## Extension
 New type could be supported via `myflags.Register`, which takes a variable implements `myflags.RegisteredConverters` interface. the `myflags.Register` must be called before `myflags.Fill`, typically it should be called in `init()`.